 Tjapukai is where Australia begins.
-It is Australia’s most accessible venue to experience authentic Aboriginal and Torres Strait Islander culture dating back over 40,000 years.
+It is Australia’s most accessible venue to experience authentic Aboriginal culture dating back over 40,000 years.

 History and Culture Overview